cdf1982/cdf1982.github.io/glancecam/faqs.md

 > 1. **Knowing the camera IP address, username and password**;
 > 2. **Figuring out what string format the camera requires** to stream with a third party application like GlanceCam.
 Such strings begin with the protocol used for streaming (in most cases RTSP), continue with the credentials (username and password), then the camera IP address in the local network, the port (usually 554 for RTSP) and finally a path that is defined by the camera manufacturer and completely depends on the model and we need to only retrieve and use "as is".
 >
-> **Customising that string format (#2 above) with yout personal informations (#1) gives you the string that you'll need to paste inside GlanceCam's Preferences, in the 'IP camera video stream' field (which you can see in the following screenshot), to successfully stream your camera**.
+> **Customising that string format (#2 above) with yout personal informations (#1) gives you the string that you'll need to paste inside GlanceCam's Settings, in the 'IP camera video stream' field (which you can see in the following screenshot), to successfully stream your camera**.
 >
 > ![](preferences.png)
 >